dvjr22/PDB_parser/README.md

 ## Files
 - db_table_creater.plx
   - Drops all tables from database and replaces them.
-- dive_parse_4.plx
+- pdb_parser.plx
   - Recursively accesses file directories, to parse and store PDB data in the database
 - dssp_file_creator.plx
   - Recurively accesses file directories and converts pdb files (.ent) to dssp files (.dssp)
-- dssp_parse.plx
+- dssp_parser.plx
   - Accesses a directory and parses dssp data to the database
 - createtable.sql
   - The MySQL tables currently being used.

 ## Contributers
 Just me